A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and

 An ANN with an architecture of 2 hidden layers with 5 neurons in each layer is trained.
 The activation function selected for each neuron is tanh.
 In this case, an Adam optimizer has been chosen with a learning rate of $0.001$.
 Moreover, to regularise the ANN, it has been considered a weight decay of $0.005$.
 The proposed strength of the penalization $\lambda$ is $0.1$ and the ANN is trained considering $\varepsilon$-monotonicity with $\varepsilon =0.1$.
 The training process was set to run for a maximum of 5000 epochs, with a patience $N_p=1000$ epochs.
-The training process ended after 2298 epochs obtaining the results presented in Table \ref{tab:ESL_ANN} in training, validation and test sets.
+The training process ended after 3987 epochs obtaining the results presented in Table \ref{tab:ESL_ANN} in training, validation and test sets.

+As observed, these results suggest that the model achieved good performance, with the validation and test results reflecting a strong ability to generalize.
+In particular, an $R^2$ of 0.88129 on the test set indicates that the model explains roughly $88.13\%$ of the variability in the test data, demonstrating a strong fit of the trained model.

 After the training comes to an end, the LipVor Algorithm is used to check whether the trained ANN is monotonic w.r.t. the four input variables.
-In this case, the Lipschitz estimation is $\hat{L} = 0.91$ and the LipVor Algorithm is computed starting from 10 random points chosen from the training set.
-After 423 iterations, the LipVor Algorithm certifies that the whole input space $\Omega$ is covered and, therefore, the trained ANN is provably monotonic w.r.t. the input variables.
+In this case, the Lipschitz estimate is $\hat{L} = 0.88$ and the LipVor Algorithm is computed starting from 10 random points chosen from the training set.
+After 548 iterations, executed in 77 seconds, the LipVor Algorithm certifies that the whole input space $\Omega$ is covered and, therefore, the trained ANN is provably monotonic w.r.t. the input variables.